BlueGhostYi/ProRec/README.md

 # ProRec
 **LLM-derived Profiling for Recommendation (ProRec)**

-ProRec is an integrated library that brings together our latest advances in LLM-based user profile modeling.
+ProRec is an integrated library that brings together our latest advances in LLM-based user profiling for recommendation.
 We are currently finalizing the remaining components and documentation—please stay tuned.